 Summit to basecamp = 2.5 hours

 Total hiking/climbing time: 11 hours

 Taking elevation into account and the lack of acclimatizing at 8500' feet, I may have been able to do this in less than 12 hrs.
 Still a long day but it would have been a fun challenge.

 The time it takes to do this route will vary considerably depending on the group such as group size, strength, weather conditions, terrain, etc. The times shown above is best case scenario.
 While I did the roundtrip in 7.5 hours, I saw some climbers take up to 12 hours roundtrip and come down completely exhausted.
 Plan for worst case scenario so that you take everything into account.
 And leave early in the morning to avoid the hot sun.

 I made camp at Clear Creek springs at 8500'.
 It's a 2+ hour hike from the parking lot.
 The trail conditions of sandy loose soil mixed with ash is a small introduction of what you will experience on the mountain.
-At 8500' when I arrived at the narrow, cold, flowing creek, I passed over the creek and walked about another 100 yrds and made camp in the trees.
+At 8500' when I arrived at the narrow, cold, flowing creek, I passed over the creek and walked about another 100 yds and made camp in the trees.
 There are lots of spots around so you shouldn't have an issue finding a campsite.
 When I arrived that day, climbers were just coming off of the mountain and they were packing up and leaving.
 I had the place to myself that night.
-Most of the new climbers that came the day I did continued up the mountain for higher ground at 10,000' and above.
-I couldn't see the reason why you would want to camp higher except to get an elevation advantage.
-I chose to camp lower in the trees so that I wasn't so exposed to the elements.
-Also, I chose to conserve energy and rest rather than pack my crap up to another 1500'.
-The guys up above didn't have a water source like I did.
-Make sure you bring your water filter so you drink all you want!
+Most of the new climbers that I saw that day continued up the mountain for higher ground at 10,000' and above.
+I couldn't see the logic to camp higher except to get an elevation advantage.
+I chose to camp lower in the trees so that I wasn't so exposed to the elements and to conserve energy and rest.
+The guys up above didn't have a water source like I did at Clear Creek.
+Bring a water filter.